pgjdbc/r2dbc-postgresql/README.md

 | [`xml`][psql-xml-ref]                            | Not yet supported.                                                                                                                                                                                                                                                                                       |
 | [`vector`][psql-vector-ref]                      | **`Vector`**, [`float[]`][java-float-ref]                                                                                                                                                                                                                                                                |

+**Note on `Integer` `oid` usage**: Postgres OIDs are unsigned 32 bit integers.
+Make sure to consider how Java represents unsigned integers when working with large OID values or convert the value to
+`long` through `Integer.toUnsignedLong(int)`.

 Types in **bold** indicate the native (default) Java type.